Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Reef safe sunscreen — Vis may not have coral reefs, but reef safe sunscreen is much better for the environment as a whole.

-Wide-brimmed hat — Especially for boat trips when you get little protection from the sun.
+Wide-brimmed hat — Especially for boat trips when you have little protection from the sun.

 Dry bag and/or waterproof phone bag — Protect your electronics when out on the water — and keep them dry when swimming from the boat to shore, like at Stiniva Bay.
 (I always promote dry bags because mine saved me when I was shipwrecked in Indonesia in 2011.)